Awesome Animated Monster Maker

-Awesome Animated Monster Maker was a children's creative play computer video game program on CD-ROM, produced by ImaginEngine and published by Houghton-Mifflin's interactive Division in 1994.
+Awesome Animated Monster Maker was a children's creative play computer video game program on CD-ROM, produced by ImaginEngine and published by Houghton-Mifflin's interactive Division in 1995.
 It was one of the first pieces of software made for young children, especially in the 2-5 age range.

 Game overview

 In Monster Maker, users create a monster by sticking together animated parts.
-Each part has several states to it: happy, sad, angry, etc. When a monster is happy or sad, all of its various parts animate together in the new state.
+Each part has several states: happy, sad, angry, etc. When a monster is happy or sad, its various parts animate together in the new state.

-Once a monster is created, one can play a variety of games and activities with it, such as making music, getting clothing and accessories, or printing it out.
+Once a monster is created, one can play various games and activities with it, such as making music, getting clothing and accessories, or printing it out.

 Monster Maker was designed for creative play, like a paint program.
 There were no overarching goals other than to have fun.

-Shortly after the first version, ImaginEngine released a follow-up called the Ultra Edition.
+ImaginEngine released a follow-up called the Ultra Edition, shortly after the first version.
 It added four mini-games one can play with a monster, including judo and a water skiing race.